greg-raven/test-suite/README.md

 1. Upload the &ldquo;test-suite&rdquo; folder to the server you wish to test.
 2. Point your testing software at each of the test files of interest.
 If you have no plans to create an SSI/SHTML website on a particular server, for example, there is no need to run the tests.

+**Request**

+If you copy these files for more than infrequent personal use, please replace my Font Awesome CDN code with your own.
+Thank you.

+---

+**Version history**

++ December 6, 2016 &mdash; update to jQuery 3.1.1, Bootstrap 3.3.7.
++ January 3, 2016 &mdash; created